kenshin912/Note/Kali Remote Desktop.md

 To
 > ==max_bpp = 16==

-If u are using x-window , logoff and try again the follow code.
+If u are using x-window , logoff and try again the following code.

 ```
 $ sudo service xrdp start